matthewdavidrodgers/website/content/posts/minecraft-discord-bot.md

 ![Logos (Minecraft, Amazon Web Services, Discord, Go)](/images/bot-logos-raw.png)

-## Bits of community
+## The boys and their blocks
 2020 has not been especially \*ahem\* bright for the most part.
 But I was lucky to find a bit of solace after setting up a Discord server, giving my friends and I a place for a bit of digital community.

 If you're unfamiliar, [Discord](https://discord.com/) is a essentially a big chat room-- like Slack or Microsoft Teams or GroupMe-- but geared towards gamers.

-Communication is organized around "servers", which have any number of "channels" for specific topics, including voice channels, which are simple to pop into and talk with others.
+Communication is organized around "servers," which have any number of "channels" for specific topics, including voice channels, which are simple to pop into and talk with others.
 There's even support for streaming your computer screen and video calling, which has been perfect for our always-apart era.

-As for the gaming part, most of us couldn't really be called "gamers".
+As for the gaming part, most of us couldn't really be called "gamers."
 But we did end up playing one game together frequently: Minecraft.

-## The boys and their blocks
 Minecraft was perfect for us mainly due to its simplicity.
 The basic controls are great since many of us don't often game and can't be expected to keep up with anything hardcore; its system requirements are minimal, which was essential since only a few of us were playing on anything other than standard laptops; but mostly, the rules of the game are perfectly relaxed.
 You're not really expected do anything other than make a nice house to sleep in and... make it nicer.

 The trouble comes in when you want to play Minecraft _together_.
 While it's totally possible to join a networked game and interact with other players, there's little ready-to-go infrastructure; you can't just click a button and hop into a networked match like you'd expect with multiplayer games like Call of Duty.

-Microsoft (Minecraft's owners) have added some ways to play online, but those features are separate to the game, almost like an extension.
+Microsoft (Minecraft's owners) have added some ways to play online, but those features exist separately to the game, almost like an extension.

-It comes down to this.
-It's easy to play Minecraft with your friends - as long as you're hosting the server.
+It comes down to this: It's easy to play Minecraft with your friends - as long as you're hosting the server.

-Minecraft provides [server software](https://www.minecraft.net/en-us/download/) that can create a networked world, but unless you've got a fairly good grip on ip networking and os fundamentals, it can be pretty tough to attempt.
+Minecraft provides [server software](https://www.Minecraft.net/en-us/download/) that can create a networked world, but unless you've got a fairly good grip on IP networking and OS fundamentals, it can be pretty tough to attempt.

 It's out of the scope of this post, but setting up a custom Minecraft server involved opening a port on my home router's firewall, and forwarding that port to my PC (named Marilyn ❤️) which ran the Java server code.
-Anyone that wanted to play on my server would open a direct connection to my router's public ipv4 address.
+Anyone that wanted to play on my server would open a direct connection to my router's public IPv4 address.

 This worked great!
 We had a persistent world to meet up in and fool around.